Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-2.0.0/workflow-client-server-secure.md

 ## Server authentication

-This section demonstrates using encrypted communications with Unity Transport.
+This section shows using encrypted communications with Unity Transport.

 :::warning
 This example uses hardcoded certificates to make understanding the process easier.
 In a real deployment, you should keep the server certificates separate from client builds.
 You can separate server and client certificates by using separate assemblies or loading them from a file on the server.